LaravelDaily/Booking-Com-Simulation-Laravel/course/15-ratings.md

 - Show ratings in the search results
 - Order search results by ratings

-By the end of this lesson, we will have this in Postman - see last two fields returned:
+By the end of this lesson, we will have this in Postman - see the last two fields returned:

 ![](images/booking-put-rating-postman.png)